php-telegram-bot/core/README.md

 and have interactions in a matter of minutes.
 The Bot can:
 - retrive update with webhook and getUpdate methods.
-- supports all types and methods according to Telegram API (2015 October 28).
+- supports all types and methods according to Telegram API (2015 November).
+- supports supergroups.
 - handle commands in chat with other bots.
 - manage Channel from the bot admin interface (**new!**)